-- 2.15 The Company is a Non-UCITS retail scheme, being a category of authorised scheme for the purposes of COLL 1.2.1R and a UK AIF for the purposes of the UK AIFM regime. - 2.16 The Company is a collective investment scheme in which each investor's funds are pooled with all other investors' funds.
+- 2.14 The Company has been established as a Non-UCITS retail scheme, being a category of authorised scheme for the purposes of COLL 1.2.1R and a UK AIF for the purposes of the UK AIFM regime.
+It is not intended that the Company will be marketed outside the UK. - 2.15 The Company is a collective investment scheme in which each investor's funds are pooled with all other investors' funds.
 The ACD takes reasonable steps to ensure that each investment transaction carried out within the Company is suitable for the Company, having regard to the investment objective and policy of the Company.
 This Prospectus is intended to provide information to potential investors about the Company.